 Sienna Senior Living Inc. Reports Fourth Quarter and Year-End 2022 Financial Results And Advances Long-Term Care Redevelopment Initiatives

-/EIN News/ -- MARKHAM, Ontario, Feb.
-23, 2023 (GLOBE NEWSWIRE) -- Sienna Senior Living Inc. (“Sienna” or the “Company”) (TSX: SIA) today announced its financial results for the three months and year ended December 31, 2022.
-The Consolidated Financial Statements and accompanying Management’s Discussion and Analysis (“MD&A”) are available on the Company’s website at www.siennaliving.ca and on SEDAR at www.sedar.com.
+MARKHAM, Ontario, Feb.
+23, 2023 (GLOBE NEWSWIRE) -- Sienna Senior Living Inc. ("Sienna" or the "Company") SIA today announced its financial results for the three months and year ended December 31, 2022.
+The Consolidated Financial Statements and accompanying Management's Discussion and Analysis ("MD&A") are available on the Company's website at www.siennaliving.ca and on SEDAR at www.sedar.com.

 2022 was a significant year for Sienna, positioning the Company well for sustainable long-term growth in a more challenging macro-economic environment in 2023.